Wondering what impact the Great Famine had on a particular district in Ireland?

 We know from census data that in the space of 10 years (1841–51) many parishes along the Wild Atlantic Way lost more than half their population.
 Hidden by this big data are the personal stories of devastation that each community experienced.
 However, a lot of the famine is inaccessible at local level for those just getting into Irish history or genealogy.

 - For a general overview of what happened at county level, this ATLAS OF THE GREAT IRISH FAMINE is a helpful place to start.

 Many of us can only dream of knowing where our Irish ancestors came from.
 However, anyone lucky enough to know what parish or town an ancestor came from can now discover more about how their community fared during this traumatic period.
 Got a place in Ireland dear to your heart?
 It too has a famine impact story worth exploring below.

-In this article, we feature two excellent online resources that show the reality of depopulation – parish by parish and townland by townland.
-The scope of resources featured here encompasses the island of Ireland, both rural and urban, including more than 3,000 Civil Parishes and over 1,600 towns.
+In this article, we feature two excellent online resources that show the reality of depopulation – at both parish and townland levels.
+The scope of resources featured here encompasses the island of Ireland, both rural and urban, including more than 3,000 civil parishes and over 1,600 towns.